dcmi/usage/statistics/README.md

 Store | Comment
 ----- | -------
-[LOD4ALL](https://lod4all.net/) | 17 bn triples, max. of 100,000 results, 60 s timeout
+[LOD4ALL](https://lod4all.net/) | 17 bn triples, maximum of 100,000 results, 60 s timeout
-[Openlink]() | "This service currently enforces a 20 second hard time limit for queries.
+[Openlink](http://lod.openlinksw.com/sparql/) | "This service currently enforces a 20 second hard time limit for queries.
 Each query is first run with a 2 second timeout - if only a partial result or no results are received, the user is prompted to retry with double the previous time limit until the hard limit is reached."
-Currently, in the procedure which collects the results, no retry is executed.
+Currently the procedure which collects the results does not handle retries.